princeton-nlp/LESS/README.md

 ## Data Preparation
 We follow the [open-instruct](https://github.com/allenai/open-instruct?tab=readme-ov-file#dataset-preparation) repo to prepare hour instruction tuning datasets.
-You can also find a processed copy of files here [TODO].

-We also get the evaluation data ready in the same way.
+In our project, we utilize a combination of four training datasets: Flan v2, COT, Dolly, and Open Assistant.
+For the purposes of evaluation, we employ three additional datasets: MMLU, Tydiqa, and BBH.
+A processed version of these files will be made available [here] [TODO].

 ## Data Selection Pipeline